 Being kind to ourselves is important here.
 It is like building a house: it is critical to spend time on laying down secure foundations to enable us to make progress later on.
 Putting some important things in place is the first step, which will enable you to reflect more accurately on the other things in making your plans for change.

 First thing in the morning is often a particularly difficult time when your mood is low.
-If you are finding it difficult to get out of bed in the morning then making yourself a clear, self-caring plan for the first half hour of the day can help you start the day as well as possible.
+If you are finding it difficult to get out of bed in the morning, then making yourself a clear, straightforward self-care plan for the first half hour of the day can help you start the day as well as possible.
 Try to set yourself the target of getting up out of bed within 10 minutes of waking up.

 Straight after getting out of bed I will ____ put on the light or open the curtain and take a few deep, relaxing breaths

-Then I will prepare myself for the day in a self-caring way by ____ having a shower and getting dressed and eating something nutritious for breakfast
+Then I will prepare myself for the day in a self-caring way by ____ having a shower, getting dressed and eating something nutritious for breakfast

 Consider five simple things you can do to make your room a more pleasant environment in the form of a set of intentions.

 Depression and anxiety can narrow your perspective and work to keep you looking inward.
 The more negatively introspective you become, the firmer depression takes hold and the more you get sucked into depressed thinking and tunnel vision.

 Using purposeful distraction is a powerful way to resist this depressed ‘rumination’ habit.
 So, one way to choose useful activities for your list is to look at how well they might distract you and engage your mind in something purposeful or meaningful.

 If you are feeling very low, then just aim for very simple distractions to start with – as long as they are reasonably constructive.
 You can then build up towards more meaningful ways to engage your time, energy and hope.

 Look at some of the suggestions below, and make a list of activities that you can refer to when you need ideas for something to distract you from depressive rumination: